TOMToolkit/tom_base/docs/advanced/index.rst

 :doc:`Observing and cadence strategies <strategies>` - Learn about observing and cadence strategies and how to write a custom cadence strategy to automate a series of observations

+:doc:`LaTeX table generation <latex_generation>` - Learn how to generate LaTeX for certain models and add LaTeX generators for other models